awsrjh/aws-neuron-sdk-tmp/docs/ml_frameworks/tensorflow-neuron/tutorials/tutorial-tensorflow-compile-infer.rst

 If using Conda DLAMI version 26 and up, activate pre-installed TensorFlow-Neuron environment (using
 ``source activate aws_neuron_tensorflow_p36`` command).
-Please update Neuron by following update steps in `DLAMI release notes <../../release-notes/dlami-release-notes.md>`__.
+Please update Neuron by following update steps in :ref:`dlami-neuron-rn`.

-To install in your own AMI, please see `Neuron Install Guide <../neuron-install-guide.md>`__ to setup virtual environment and install TensorFlow-Neuron (tensorflow-neuron) and Neuron Compiler (neuron-cc) packages.
+To install in your own AMI, please see :ref:`neuron-install-guide` to setup virtual environment and install TensorFlow-Neuron (tensorflow-neuron) and Neuron Compiler (neuron-cc) packages.